PragatiKoyande/devops/README.md

 10. use the namespace: backend
 11. I am having 4 different envrionmnets and I want to parameterize the code according to image and imagetag values make proper directory structure of charts values file and templates as I am having 3 different environments which are dev,sit,uat and prod so accordingly you make values. yaml  and send me back all the code snippets
-12. Now here my requirment is I wnat to keep hostAliases: parameter in values.yaml as I have different values for dev,sit,uat and prod
+12. Now here my requirment is I want to keep hostAliases: parameter in values.yaml as I have different values for dev,sit,uat and prod.

+Please maintain consistency You send me the format of how you kept earlier for common-master and common-request in which you mentioned
+image:
+  repository: h06vksharbor.corp.ad.sbi/cbops/common-request-service
+  tag: DEV14

+why you giving all the time differnt format ????

 Here is the YAML: